Aline Kominsky-Crumb: Career

 From 1986 to 1993, Kominsky-Crumb was editor of Weirdo, a leading alternative comics anthology of the time, taking over the editorship from Peter Bagge, who had previously taken over from original editor Robert Crumb.
-Her editorial reign was known as "Twisted Sisters", reviving that title; Noomin was a frequent Weirdo contributor during this period, which also featured Kominsky-Crumb's own comics.
+During her editorship the paper was known as "Twisted Sisters", reviving that title; Noomin was a frequent Weirdo contributor during this period, which also featured Kominsky-Crumb's own comics.

 From 1991, Robert and Aline lived as expatriates in a small French village in the Languedoc-Roussillon region.
 Aline had long been an avowed Francophile, while Robert had become especially disgusted with American culture, and they believed it would be a better environment for their daughter.

 Kominsky-Crumb was featured in a number of scenes in Crumb, the 1994 documentary about the Crumb family.

 Kominsky-Crumb and her husband had an open marriage, and Kominsky-Crumb's "second husband", French printmaker Christian Coudurès, lived with the family (as did his daughter, Agathe McCamy, who assisted Kominsky-Crumb in coloring her comics).

 In addition to her comics work, Kominsky-Crumb was a painter.
 After moving to France, she focused more on painting and less on producing comics.
 In February 2007 she released a memoir entitled Need More Love: A Graphic Memoir, a collection of her comics and paintings, along with photographs and autobiographical writings.

 In 2018, Kominsky-Crumb's Love That Bunch, which was originally published in 1990, was expanded by Drawn & Quarterly with new comics and an introduction written by Hillary Chute.

+She collaborated with her daughter and fashion designer Lizzie Grover Rad on a work for Rad's first collection.